jestillore/guessphp/README.md

 ## Installation

 Move `guessphp.sh` to `/usr/local/bin/guessphp`.
 You can use it as `guessphp -v` and then you can add an alias for `php` command.

+## Using .guessphp file

+Add a new file named `.guessphp` and set the preferred version.
+For example, if you wish to use PHP8.1, the content of the file should be `8.1`.